Handy4ndy/ESP32-XRPL/README.md

 - **Developer_Kit**: Ideal for hobbyists and developers, this kit includes an ESP32 device and detailed documentation to inspire creativity and enable hands-on blockchain monitoring solutions.
 The Developer Kit features step-by-step tutorials, example code, and modular hardware to help users learn about connectivity, display, alerts, and real-time blockchain data streaming.

 - **Micro_Ledger**: A wearable device for real-time XRP Ledger monitoring.
-It features a Seeed Xiao ESP32 S3 microcontroller, a 0.96" OLED display, speaker, LEDs, vibration motor, and a 900mAh battery offering up to 12 hours of use.
+It features a Seeed Xiao ESP32 S3 microcontroller, a 0.96" OLED display, speaker, LEDs, vibration motor, and a 900mAh battery offering over 12 hours of use on a full charge.
 Designed for portability, it includes a 3D printed case and lanyard.
 The Micro_Ledger provides real-time updates on ledger status, server health, and price information, with visual, haptic, and audio alerts for critical events.

 These devices are user-friendly, low-power, and designed for both casual users and blockchain enthusiasts.